nijel/odorik/docs/command.rst

     Prints current balance.

-.. option:: mobile-data [--list]
+.. option:: mobile-data [--list] [--phone NUMBER]

     Prints mobile data usage.

-    Optionally it can list all individual records.
+    It can list all individual records.

+    The result can be also limited to given phone number.
+Needs to be specified as ``00420123456789``.

 Files
 +++++